CuzImKaviar/music_identifier/README.md

 This programme offers a way for recognising different songs via a user interface.

 This software receives small music excerpts and compares them with songs and music pices from the database.
 The aim is to identify the excerpt.

+The database was implemented using SQLite3, and it was decided for clarity reasons to create a new table for each hashmap of a song.
+During testing, it was noticed that, on average, it is just as fast as storing everything in one table and finding the match, with the small databases we used.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>